BrainToSpeech/BTS_Demo_2026/README.md

 └── preprocess_meta.json
 ```

+The script separates EEG and EMG channels from the integrated XDF recording.
+It applies a `0.5 Hz` high-pass filter and `60 Hz` harmonic notch filters to
+both signals.
+EEG is re-referenced to `FCz`, after which the `FCz` channel is
+removed.

-The script extracts epochs from `-0.2` to `4.25` seconds, applies baseline
+Epochs are extracted from `-0.2` to `4.25` seconds around triggers `101` to
+`105`.
+Baseline correction is applied using `-0.2` to `0.0` seconds, and the
-correction, crops them to `0` to `4.25` seconds, and saves EEG and EMG
+epochs are cropped to `0.0` to `4.25` seconds.
+The script then saves EEG and
-separately.
+EMG epochs separately and generates the five-class and ten binary label files.

 ## 2. Train Sliding Windows